British Indians: Religion

-According to the 2011 Census, the religious breakdown of Indians in England and Wales can be seen in the table below.
 Although the plurality of British Indians are Hindu, the UK is home to the second largest Sikh community outside India.
-Notable Hindu temples include BAPS Shri Swaminarayan Mandir London (the largest Hindu temple outside India), Bhaktivedanta Manor, Shree Jalaram Prarthana Mandal, Skanda Vale, Sree Ganapathy Temple, Wimbledon and Tividale Tirupathy Balaji Temple.
+Notable Hindu temples include London Sri Murugan Temple, London Sri Mahalakshmi Temple East Ham, BAPS Shri Swaminarayan Mandir London, Bhaktivedanta Manor, Shree Jalaram Prarthana Mandal, Skanda Vale, Sree Ganapathy Temple, Wimbledon and Tirupathy Balaji Temple (Birmingham).
 Notable Gurdwaras in the country include: Gurdwara Sri Guru Singh Sabha, Guru Nanak Gurdwara Smethwick and Guru Nanak Nishkam Sevak Jatha.
 There are also significant numbers of Muslim and Christian British Indians as well as Ravidassia community with their main temple (Bhawan) in Handsworth, Birmingham.
 One of the largest Christian British Indian community is that of Catholic Goans, mainly from East Africa, but also directly from Goa, and from Aden, Pakistan and the countries of the Persian Gulf.
 The UK is also home to one of the largest Ravidassia communities outside India; this was first recognised by 2011 Census.